 The fentanyl patch is an example of a product that contains a powerful opioid medicine that can be dangerous to people it’s not prescribed for.
 This adhesive patch delivers a strong pain medicine through the skin.

 Even after a patch is used, a lot of the medicine remains.
 That’s why the drug comes with instructions to flush used or leftover patches.

 One environmental concern involves inhalers used by people who have asthma or other breathing problems, such as chronic obstructive pulmonary disease.
 Read handling instructions on the labeling of inhalers and aerosol products.

 These products could be dangerous if punctured or thrown into a fire or incinerator.
 To properly dispose of these products and follow local regulations and laws, contact your trash and recycling facility.

 Flushing Drugs and the Water Supply

-Some people wonder if it’s okay to flush certain medicines when a take-back option is not readily available.
+Some people wonder if it’s okay to flush certain medicines when a take back option is not easily available.
 There are concerns about the small levels of drugs that may be found in surface water, such as rivers and lakes, and in drinking water supplies.

 “The main way drug residues enter water systems is by people taking medicines and then naturally passing them through their bodies,” says Raanan Bloom, Ph.D., an environmental assessment expert at the FDA.
 “Many drugs are not completely absorbed or metabolized by the body and can enter the environment after passing through wastewater treatment plants.”